 Our Content Library

-Our current video collection allows us to cover over 60 different products distributed by an estimated 20 Western retailers.
-This means that our videos could be used by most of the major fair trade retailers but also supermarkets who distribute fair trade certified products.
+Our current video collection allows us to cover over 500 different products distributed by an estimated 20 Western retailers.
+This means that our videos could be used by most of the major fair trade retailers and producers but also supermarkets who distribute fair trade certified products.

 Be a part of the QR Revolution